DataFactorLabs/datafactor-docs/README.md

-# datafactor-docs
+# DataFactor

-Platform documentation and product overview
+We're building the reasoning-time monetization layer for AI products.

+This repository hosts platform documentation, API references, and product overviews.

+More coming soon.